 Gastrointestinal Disorders such as Functional Abdominal Pain (FAP), previously called Recurrent Abdominal Pain (RAP), Irritable bowel syndrome (IBS), Abdominal migraine (AM), Cyclic vomiting syndrome (CVS), and Functional Dyspepsia (FD), are amenable to treatment with medical hypnosis.
 In fact, evidence-based medicine has demonstrated that behavioral approaches are more effective than medication for these conditions.

-Migraine headaches are recurrent headaches, often associated with nausea, vomiting, sensitivity to light (photophobia), and sensitivity to sound (phonophobia), and they affect many children and young adults.
+Migraine headaches are recurrent headaches, often associated with nausea, vomiting, sensitivity to light (photophobia), and sensitivity to sound (phonophobia), and they affect many children & young adults.

 Insomnia is a common symptom of depression and anxiety.
 Medical hypnosis is a tool that can be incorporated into to and used as part of an overall plan to treat these problems, once the patient faces his or her depression.